 Peach Apricot Slab Pie

-A big ol SLAB pie to feed a crowd, using fresh apricots (with a few peaches if you don’t have enough) and the most abundant, flakiest crust everrr.
-The best part: douse your whole slice in a healthy splash of cold cream.
+This big Peach and Apricot SLAB pie will feed a crowd, using fresh apricots and the most abundant, flakiest crust everrr.
+The best part?
+You douse your whole slice in a healthy splash of cold cream!

 The other night Eric and I went to a new restaurant for our weekly date.
 It was supposedly Italian.
 The first thing we ordered was a “Not so Crudite” appetizer plate that was described as grilled stone fruit paired with some grilled vegetables and ranch (why did we order this??)

 As we’re eating, Eric takes one of the grilled half-peaches, tastes it, and thoughtfully says, “I think…Yeah, I think it’s a peach!”
 And I stare at him, because of COURSE it’s a peach.
 And that’s when I found out that he thought “stone fruit” was a new special kind of fruit that he’d never heard of.

 This totally reminds me of Eric and the Nutella incident, in which he thought Nutella was spelled Gnutella.
 Once again: he will never live it down.
 (I have to take advantage of my blog for stuff like this, because the number of stupid things I say compared to Eric is like 10 to 1, so I have to dig in when he thinks stone fruit is magical and can’t spell Gnutella.